 Then, we have Pro® 965.
 It’s also a double-coated tape that’s thicker than most common tapes you may have used.
 The tape looks like it would be red, but that’s actually just the color of the liner!
 The tape itself is clear.
 It’s got a pretty aggressive adhesive, which means it holds things really well.
 It’s commonly used for mounting all kinds of trims, mouldings, plastic parts, signs, etc.

-Together, these tapes inspired me to try making a layered paper artwork.
-If you look up “layered paper art” you’ll find all kinds of awesome examples.
+Together, these tapes inspired me to create some layered paper art.
+If you look up “layered paper art” online, you’ll find all kinds of awesome examples!

-The main idea is that you use multiple layers of cut-out paper (with something creating space in between each layer) to create a three dimensional artwork.
-Pro® 3016 is perfect for layered paper art because it both creates the little bit of space you need between the layers AND it holds the papers together.
+The main idea is that you use multiple layers of cut-out paper, stacking each layer with something that creates space (like foam tape) to create a unique, three dimensional artwork.
+Pro® 3016 is perfect for layered paper art because it creates that little bit of space you need between the layers AND it holds the papers together.

 Now let’s get started.
 You can watch the video to see how it’s done, but be sure to come back and read the blog below to get all of the step-by-step details.